Police Athletic League Recreational Activity Specialist in Manhattan, New York

 The Scheduled is as follows: Wednesday - Friday 6:30 PM-9:30 PM

 Major Duties & Responsibilities

 Model and uphold all Agency policies and procedures.

-Ensure that age-appropriate activities are implemented for youth in K-8th grades.
+Ensure that age-appropriate activities are implemented for teens ages 13 to 19 year olds

 Plan, organize and oversee varied activities with the support of Center leadership staff, Group Leaders, volunteers, and other specialty staff.

 At all times, ensure safety, structure, and learning.
 Work with the Physical Education Specialist to ensure activities align with NYS Education Standards and support the goals of the school's participants attend.